How are Digital Twins driving sustainability in real estate?

 This kind of open, sharing approach, whether it comes from the public or private sectors, is the spark that will open Digital Twin technology to everyone and in doing so light the fire of sustainability.

 A future focused on decarbonization enabled by Digital Twins

 Awareness of the impact of climate change and the importance not only of eco-friendly practices but also long-term sustainability in construction and real estate is now global.
 To the point, in fact, that some more progressive governments are now incentivizing real estate projects that have an environmental ‘green’ focus, creating so-called smart cities.
-Digital Twins are already playing a primary role in this transition away from consumption and expansion and towards optimization and conservation.
+Digital Twins, and PropTech in general, are already playing a primary role in this transition away from consumption and expansion and towards optimization and conservation.